mh250229/Selling_Configuration_Doc/Data_Patterns.md

     }
   ]
 }
-Response
-{
-   OK
-}
 ```

+Response 200 OK

 ## Get Data Patterns

-Search for data patterns by a specific ID, or by the Type of entity the data pattern matches.
+To retrieve data patterns by a specific ID, or by the Type of entity the data pattern matches.

-**HTTP Methods:**

-* GET

-The following examples show finding or searching for Data Patterns.

-### Search for Item Data Pattern by Single ID
+### Search for Item Data Pattern by Single ID (EAN13)

 **HTTP Method:**